Practice Your French with These 8 Outstanding Vloggers

 It just seems like in an ideal world, language learners would have access to video clips that give great practice in smaller segments, but with more realism than those corny language tapes you saw in school.

-In French vlogs, you have a powerful French learning tool.
+Enter vlogs!
+In French vlogs, you have a quick and powerful French learning tool.

 So What Are Vlogs, and What Are French Vlogs Like?